Perushim

 Influenced by the Vilna Gaon, who had wanted to go to the Land of Israel but was unable to do so, a large group of his perushim disciples and their families, numbering over 500, with a few dozen younger earlier scouts, were inspired to follow his vision.
-Enduring great hardships and danger, they traveled to and settled in the Holy Land, where they had a profound effect on the future history of the Yishuv haYashan- the Old Yishuv.
+Enduring great hardships and danger, they traveled to and settled in the Holy Land, where they had a profound effect on the future history of the Old Yishuv.
 Most of the perushim settled in Safed, Tiberias, Jaffa and in Jerusalem, setting up what were known as the Kollel Perushim, and forming the basis of the Ashkenazi communities there.

-Thus the perushim were one of the only groups of religious Jews from Europe that did not face the Holocaust in Lithuania and Estonia, and the only major established group of poor Lithuanian Jews that did not experience the Holocaust.
-Like most deeply religious poor Jews, they were very hesitant to serve in any army or militia.
-The phenomenon of Haredi refusal to serve in the Israeli military remains a divisive issue in modern Israel.

 Journey to the Holy Land

+The Vilna Gaon attempted to travel to the Holy Land twice, in 1772 and 1782.
+Difficulties forced him to abandon the plan each time.
+His disciples tried to realize what the Gaon had been denied.

 The perushim began their journey from the city of Shklov, about 300 kilometers southeast of Vilna in Lithuania.
 The organization they formed was called Chazon Tzion ("Prophecy/Vision [of] Zion"), and was based on three main principles: